Careers

 Support from The Careers and Enterprise Company, Hertfordshire Local Enterprise Partnership and Hertfordshire Opportunities Portal

 We are signed up to The Careers and Enterprise Company – The Enterprise Adviser Network – programme.
 This is a free provision managed locally by Hertfordshire Local Enterprise Partnership to support us to achieve all 8 Gatsby Benchmarks – a target set by the Department for Education in their Careers Strategy (Dec 2017).
-We have been matched with Watford FC to help us to work towards the 8 Gatsby Benchmarks.
-Meetings take place on a regular basis to discuss progress.
+Meetings take place termly with the Local Enterprise Partnership to discuss progress.

 We are using the Hertfordshire Opportunities Portal (www.hopinto.co.uk) and encourage all students, parents and teachers to use this portal to seek current live job or apprenticeship vacancies within Hertfordshire as well as being a one-stop shop for a variety of information about the Hertfordshire Jobs Market providing information and inspiration about a variety of careers.